p0nce/d-idioms/idioms/Eponymous templates.md

 Eponymous templates
 ===================

-The term **eponymous templates** refers to a symbol with the same as its enclosing `template` block.
+The term **eponymous templates** refers to a symbol with the same name as its enclosing `template` block.

 ```
 template HasUniqueElements(int[] arr)